Belt (firearms): Disintegrating belt

 Many modern ammunition belts use disintegrating links.
-Disintegrating links retain a single round and are articulated with the round ahead of it in the belt.
+A disintegrating link retains a single round and is articulated with the round ahead of it in the belt.
 When the round ahead is stripped from the belt and fed into the feed system or chamber, the link holding it is ejected and the link holding the following round is disarticulated.
-Many disintegrating belt designs allow two pieces of belt to be connected by a cartridge, it applies even to non-disintegrating belts.
-When done by assistant gunner in combat, linking a new belt to the end of the belt already being fed in the weapon allows for continuous fire without the need to open the feed tray and reload.
+Many disintegrating belt designs allow two pieces of belt to be connected by a cartridge, which can be applied even to non-disintegrating belts.
+When done by an assistant gunner in combat, linking a new belt to the end of the belt already being fed in the weapon allows for continuous fire without the need to open the feed tray and reload.
+An example disintegrating belt is the M13 link.